 Detecting In Germany Part 1: The 1866 Austro-Prussian War!
 (Diggers Story, Finds, Photos+)

-I recently went to Germany with the purpose of visiting a friend and decided to bring my detector with me, just in case we had some spare time for detecting.
+I recently went to Germany for the purpose of visiting my friend Marco and decided to bring my detector with me, just in case we had some spare time for detecting.
 And luckily it turned out that we had, and that brought us some really cool finds and an unforgettable experience!
 So, let’s get to the story itself:

 “The Garrett Deus”, as one German fellow detectorist described it.
 I don’t know how you think it looks, but I will tell you that it works just like a normal XP Deus.😉

-On the first day that we had time to go detecting, we went to a field nearby, where we have had some good finds earlier.
+On the first day that I and Marco had time to go detecting, we went to a field nearby, where we have had some good finds earlier.
 (Read this story here!)

 We began detecting, and the “Garrett Deus” showed us that it worked without flaw.
 In this field where we were detected, there was some activity during the 1866 Austro-Prussian War, and to understand our finds I will quickly put you through the basic history of this war: